Mirus Bio

-Mirus Bio LLC (formerly Mirus Bio Corporation), develops and manufactures transfection reagents, electroporation solutions and related products for life science research.
+Mirus Bio LLC develops and manufactures transfection reagents, electroporation solutions and related products for life science research.
+Founded in 1995, it was formerly known as Mirus Bio Corporation.

+On August 1, 2024, Merck Group announced that it had completed the acquisition of the company for approximately US$600 million.

 History

 Mirus Corporation was founded in Madison, Wisconsin in 1995 by three University of Wisconsin - Madison scientists: Jon A. Wolff, James E. Hagstrom and Vladimir G. Budker.
 Mirus focused on developing innovative non-viral gene delivery technologies for gene therapy applications.
 These innovations also served as the basis for the company's transfection formulations and nucleic acid labeling and conjugation chemistries.